v3rslu1s/Applied-Datascience/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Frame index: | 1 | 2 | 3 | 4 | __5__ | 6 | 7 | 8 | 9 | __10__ |

-However this would leave us with unused parts of the exercise.
+This would leave us with unused parts of the exercise.
 In order to still use all the data for training we created a new method that looks before and after the selected frame (if possible) and extracts these as a new formatted exercise.
 In the example case its only possible to look before values, this leaves us with two exercise extractions:

 |||||__&darr;__|&darr;||||__&darr;__|&darr;|
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |